jrmeyerhofer/LITA2017/Lesson_1/README.md

-# Lesson 1 - Getting Orientated
+# Lesson 1 - Getting Oriented

 In this lesson we'll talk about what Google Apps Script (GAS) is, create our first script, and examine the development environment.